Felix1G/qr-code-gen/README.md

 The function `is_occupied` in the `QRCode` class returns true if cell `(x, y)` is on any of the patterns above, including the area for version information and format information.

 #
-The next step is to copy the data on the QR Code matrix.
+The next step is to copy the data on the QR code matrix.
 This is done in a single while loop.
 The pattern is given as follows:
 <br/><br/>
 <p align="center">
   <img src="https://github.com/user-attachments/assets/8ce62f87-0f2b-48fe-8dd6-335349e2fc48" width="300" alt="image showing data matrix pattern."><br/>